geri-m/aws-rekognition-custom-labels/README.md

 We remove the model versions, the model as well as the images from S3 inkl. the Manifest.

-## Thruput
+## Through put

-Round about 1.000 Images per Minute.
+Round about 1.000 Images per Minute. (measured via Images on S3).